xFutte/futte-bankhack/README.md

 ### Notes

 This is one of my first FiveM scripts, but I think it is pretty decent.
-Feel free to request improvements or add bug reports.
+It is out-of-support, but I just wanted to offer it to the community.